romversioning/romver/README.md

 About
 -----

-The Romatntic Versioning specification is authored by [Daniel V from the Kegacy Blog crew](http://blog.legacyteam.info/2015/12/romver-romantic-versioning/) in 2015.
+The Romatntic Versioning specification is authored by [Daniel V from the Legacy Blog crew](http://blog.legacyteam.info/2015/12/romver-romantic-versioning/) in 2015.
 This open and public repository has the task of maintenance and visibility, cooperation for others.

 If you'd like to leave feedback, please [open an issue on GitHub](https://github.com/romversioning/romver/issues).